dh-notes/vim-article/main.md

 owner.

 ### Spell Checking

+Vim has a built in spell-checking mode that you can activate by evoking `:set spell`.
+Since this is a long command to type, we can create a shorcut for it by adding this to our .vimrc:

+   map <F6> :set spell<CR>

 Jonathan.
 Add instructions for adding a spell check shortcut to .vimrc and follow http://vimdoc.sourceforge.net/htmldoc/spell.html to glean the most